-Respondent's supervisor shall, on a basisfrequency to be determined by the Board, review and evaluate all or a designated portion of patient records of those patients for whom Respondent provides treatment or consultation during the period of supervised practice.
-The supervisor shall review these records to assess: 1) the medical necessity and appropriateness of Respondent's treatment; 2) Respondent's compliance with eommunityminimum standards of practice in the diagnosis and treatment of animal patients; 3) Respondent's maintenance of necessary and appropriate treatment; 4) Respondent's maintenance of necessary and appropriate records and chart entries; and 5) Respondent's compliance with existing statutes and regulations governing the practice of veterinary
+Respondent's supervisor shall, on a basis frequency to be determined by the Board, review and evaluate all or a designated portion of patient records of those patients for whom Respondent provides treatment or consultation during the period of supervised practice.
+The supervisor reviewer shall review evaluate these medical records to assess: 1) The medical necessity and appropriateness of Respondent's treatment; 2) Respondent's compliance with community minimum standards of practice in the diagnosis and treatment of animal patients; 3) Respondent's maintenance of necessary and appropriate treatment; 4) Respondent's maintenance of necessary and appropriate records and chart entries; and 5) Respondent's compliance with existing statutes and regulations governing the practice of veterinary medicine.